-- > Always apply the handbrake before extending the steady legs. - Do not use the fitted supports as a vehicle jack.
+- Do not use the fitted supports as a vehicle jack.
 They supports are only for stabilising the parked vehicle to prevent the rear axle from bottoming out. - ▶ When pitching the vehicle, ensure that the supports are evenly loaded. - ▷ Before driving away, wind up the supports as far as they can go, fully retract and secure them.

-- ▶ When the ground is soft, place a pad or block under the supports in order to prevent the vehicle from sinking into the ground. - ▶ Pitch the vehicle so that it is as horizontal as possible.
+- When the ground is soft, place a pad or block under the supports in order to prevent the vehicle from sinking into the ground. - Pitch the vehicle so that it is as horizontal as possible.
 Otherwise, the water from the shower tray will not be able to drain properly.

-6.5.2 Steady legs (AL-KO) (partially special equipment)
+5.5.2 Steady legs (AL-KO) (partially special equipment)